-Researchers at the La Jolla Institute for Allergy and Immunology have discovered that H1N1 has some similarities to the seasonal flu, which appears to lend some level of immunity.
+Researchers at the seasonal flu, which appears to lend some level of immunity.
 “The question we asked was, “Is the swine flu more like the seasonal flu or like a totally new strain of influenza where there would be no immunity?” said Alessandro Sette, Ph.D., director of the La Jolla Institute’s Center for Infectious Disease.
 “What we have found is that the swine flu has similarities to the seasonal flu, which appear to provide some level of pre-existing immunity.
 This suggests that it could make the disease less severe in the general population than originally feared.”

 This may partially explain why some people have a less severe case of the H1N1 influenza than others.
 This may also explain why children who have naive immune systems are more susceptible to contracting H1N1 simply because they have not been exposed to enough influenza viruses.